-To set up recurring contributions, close the Promote box and select Edit in the form menu.
+To set up recurring contributions, close the Promote box and select the "Edit" button on the form navbar.

 Then select "Recurring settings" tab in the form editor.

 Here you can choose to use unlimited monthly contributions or set a specified number of monthly contributions.
 We recommend using unlimited monthly contributions.
 Once you've chosen your settings, save them by clicking the green "Publish" button at the top.
 After publishing, close the form editor and select "Promote" again.
 Your recurring settings will affect what you enter into the "Recurring" section of the "Promote" pop-up.
 If you selected “Use unlimited monthly contributions,” enter “1” in the box.
 If you selected “Use specified duration monthly contributions,” write the number of months you want contributions to recur in the field.

 You can make as many refcodes as you’d like using this generator.
 Just copy the new link each time you make a new refcode.
 For example, you could make a refcode for every person on your team to send to their contacts by using their names.